-Depending on your strategy, your stop loss may be placed at a fixed amount of pips far from your entry price or placed differently on every trade depending on the setup.
+Depending on your strategy, your stop loss may be placed at a fixed amount of pips far from your entry price or placed differently on every trade depends on the setup.

 For example, let’s suppose you are trading on a $10,000 account.

-If you divide $150 between 20 pips, you will find that every pip needs to be worth 7.5 dls.
+If you divide $150 between 20 pips, you will find that every pip needs to be worth 7.5 US Dollars.

 This means your lot size for this specific trade shouldn’t be more than 7.5 mini lots (0.75 on your platform).

 The first statistic you need to know is how accurate your strategy is.
-Meaning, for every 100 trades you take, how many of those trades are winners, and how many are losing trades.
+Meaning that for every 100 trades you take, how many of those trades are winners, and how many are losing trades?
 That is the win/loss ratio.